snapp-incubator/smapp-sdk-go/README.md

 with `locate.NewDefaultCallOptions()`
 function. you can customize the behaviour with passing multiple call options to the constructor.

-list of call options for reverse-geocode service are:
+list of call options for locate service are:

 + [WithHeaders(headers map[string]string)](#): sets custom headers for request.